 Michelle Obama presents the Best Picture award.

 The Academy one-upped Bill Clinton's cameo at the Golden Globes by having first lady Michelle Obama—introduced by Jack Nicholson, bringing together one of the most unexpected pairings in awards show history—announce the winner for best picture.
 Skyping in from the Diplomatic Room of the White House, Obama wore a sparkly sliver Naeem Khan dress and rocked her controversial bangs.
 The big winner being Argo seemed more than appropriate, as Hollywood and Washington's love affair with one another was manifest in both the moment and the movie.
+Our feeling: